mikeyoshino/TheFreezeTeamBlog/input/posts/function-butchery.md

 Title: Break It Down
+Published: 03/14/2019
 Tags:
   - C#
 Author: Steven T. Cramer
+Description: Refactoring a large function using the Single Responsibility Principle.
+Excerpt: Refactoring a large function using the Single Responsibility Principle.
 ---
 I was recently refactoring a project that relied on a single function to handle a myriad of API calls and database gets and sets.
 It was, and still is an impressive piece of work and functions perfectly well.
 As a member of the Freeze Team I have been learning about the "Single Responsibility Principle" and when I came across this function I found it a great opportunity to practice what I've learned.